 How does O. Toffler’s approach to the study of the “third wave” society differ from the approaches of his predecessors?

-What is a civilizational approach?
+What is the civilizational approach?

 What is common and what is the difference between the theories of N. Ya.
 Danilevsky and O. Spengler?